 This committee addresses issues that directly affect Staff and their day to day life here at this University.
 They have and continue to address issues such as affordable daycare, leave donation, seniority issues, time keeping, Staff recognition and anything that affects Staff morale here at UMB.

-The Communications Committee manages the marketing of the Staff Senate to the University community that it serves by producing a newsletter and maintaining the Staff Senate website that informs staff of Senate happenings such as open Staff Senate meetings and annual Staff Senate elections.
+The Communications Committee manages the marketing of the Staff Senate to the University community that it serves by contributing to The Elm newsletter, maintaining the Staff Senate website, posting messages of Staff interest to Facebook and Twitter and to inform staff of Senate happenings such as open Staff Senate meetings and annual Staff Senate elections.

 Chair: Yimei Wu

 The Community Outreach Committee participates in and may coordinate events related to improving the welfare of individuals in the local Baltimore community.
-These events may include fundraising for local charities, food drives, clothing drives, bake sales, flower sales or volunteer work.
-Recent outreach work included: Any Soldier project, collecting YoPlait yogurt lids for Breast Cancer Research, Virtual Food Drive with the Maryland Food Bank and Family Connections.
+These events may include fundraising for local charities or volunteer work.
+Recent outreach work included: projects benefiting The Ronald McDonald House, the Children's Hospital at UMMS, Veterans Hospital, collecting items for back to school backpacks for local school, collecting YoPlait yogurt lids for Breast Cancer Research, and Cell Phones for Soldiers.

-Works with the President's office to nomnate and review all nominations for Board of Regents Staff Awards from UMB
+Works with the President's office to facilitate the nomination process and review all nominations for Board of Regents Staff Awards from UMB

 Members of the Staff Senate have been appointed by the Senate to the following committees:

-IT Steering Committee – An appointed member of the Staff Senate may sit in on the IT Steering Committee and bring information back to the Senators.
+IT Steering Committee – An appointed member of the Staff Senate sits on the IT Steering Committee and bring information back to the Senators.
 This appointment serves as a communication channel between the IT Steering Committee and the Staff Senate.

-Parking Committee – An appointed member of the Staff Senate may sit in on the Parking Committee and bring information back to the Senators.
+Parking Committee – An appointed member of the Staff Senate sits on the Parking Committee and brings information back to the Senators.
 This appointment serves as a communication channel between the Parking Committee and the Staff Senate.

 Safety Awareness Committee – An appointed Senator participates in the Safety Awareness Committee and may be asked to contribute recommendations or comments as a Senator.

-University Events Committee – An appointed Senator will participate as a committee member of the Special Events Committee to assist in the planning and promotion of campus events.
+University Events Committee – An appointed Senator participates as a committee member of the Special Events Committee to assist in the planning and promotion of campus events.

 Sustainability Committee - The University of Maryland Baltimore recognizes its responsibility to a sustainable future and is dedicated to working diligently to that end.
 It is our commitment that the built environment of the University will have the lowest impact on the natural environment of any comparable university.
 We are committed to working toward best-in-class sustainable facilities operations.
 Our goals include: